M-Files/Developer-Portal/Frameworks/User-Interface-Extensibility-Framework/Development-Practices/index.md

 	new MFiles.AccessControlList() );
 ```

 Whilst it is generally good practice to use the <a href="{{ site.baseurl }}/Frameworks/User-Interface-Extensibility-Framework/Development-Practices/Asynchronous-API-Programming/">asynchronous programming approach</a>, note that `SourceObjectFiles` could not be used asynchronously on the desktop as <a href="{{ site.baseurl }}/Frameworks/User-Interface-Extensibility-Framework/Development-Practices/Asynchronous-API-Programming/#an-important-note-on-supported-object-types">it does not support cloning</a>.
-Implicit wrappers are available to support the use of [CreateNewObject on M-Files Web Access](https://www.m-files.com/UI_Extensibility_Framework/index.html#ApiSupportInMFilesWeb.html).
+Implicit wrappers are available to support the use of [CreateNewObject on M-Files Classic Web](https://www.m-files.com/UI_Extensibility_Framework/index.html#ApiSupportInMFilesWeb.html).
 {:.note}

 ### Referencing enumerated values